Summary

 Comparing heating technologies to save on your heating bills

+With rising heating fuel prices and increasing volatility in global energy markets, it's essential to consider long-term solutions that offer both economic stability and environmental benefits.
 Clean heating and cooling technologies have advanced in the Commonwealth with air source heat pumps leading the way.
-Air-source heat pumps are a more efficient and cost-effective way to heat your home using electricity at a fraction of the cost of oil or propane.
+Air-source heat pumps are a more efficient and cost-effective way to heat your home using electricity at a fraction of the cost of electric resistance, oil, or propane heating.
 These hyper-efficient and quiet heat pumps operate in below zero temperatures to heat living and working spaces comfortably and efficiently.
 During the summer months, these units are used to efficiently cool spaces.
 Visit the Massachusetts Clean Energy Center's Air Source Heat Pump Guide for more information.

 Ductless, mini-split system heat pumps (mini splits) are a good option for homes with non-ducted heating systems, such as hot water heat, radiant panels, and space heaters (wood, kerosene, propane).
 Mini-splits are also a good choice for room additions where extending or installing distribution ductwork is not feasible and very efficient new homes that require only a small space conditioning system.

 For more information on mini-splits, central heating, and ground source heat pump systems as well as available rebates and incentives, visit Mass Save's Heat Pump Heating and Cooling website.
 If you are a municipal utility customer, visit their website or contact them for more information on available programs.
-Some municipal utilities have information on their programs at Home Energy Loss Prevention Services (HELPs).
+Extensive federal tax incentives are now available for these technologies as well.

 DOER's Alternative Portfolio Standard (APS) allows consumers to receive compensation for heat generated by renewable heating and cooling technologies such as heat pumps, solar hot water, woody biomass, liquid biofuels, and biogas.
 Eligible facilities receive certificates for the heat they produce, which can then be sold to retail electricity suppliers that are required to purchase certificates to meet their APS obligation.